 Thai-Spiced Sweet Potato Stew

 With Thai ingredients available at most natural foods stores and well-stocked supermarkets, it has become easy to enjoy the delightful flavors of this cuisine at home.
-Use your discretion with the red or green curry paste; a little will give a hint of heat, but if you want a spicier stew, you can step it up from there.
+Use your discretion with the hot seasoning you choose; a little will give a hint of heat, but if you want a spicier stew, you can step it up from there.
 Adapted from Vegan Soups and Hearty Stews for all Seasons by Nava Atlas.
+Photos by Hannah Kaminsky.

 - 1 tablespoon olive oil